Skip to content

 let result = val.expect("expected a value") // 42

-Transform a some value with a function that returns a plain value.
-The result is automatically wrapped in some(...).
-If the Maybe is none, the callback is not called and none passes through unchanged.
+Transform a present value with a function that returns a plain value.
+The result is automatically wrapped as present.
+If the Maybe is empty, the callback is not called and the empty value passes through unchanged.

 Use map when the transformation always produces a value.